fangpin/nano-os/readme.md

 1. install rust nightly
 2. start kernel in qemu with `cargo run`

-notes: milestones can be found in git tags
+notes: milestones can be found in corresponding git branch